IBM/transition-amr-parser/README.md

 touch set_environment.sh
 ```

 Then install the parser package using pip.
-You will need to install
+You will need to manually install
-`torch-scatter` by separate since it is custom built for CUDA.
+`torch-scatter` since it is custom built for CUDA.
 Here we specify the
 call for `torch 1.13.1` and `cuda 11.7`.
 See [torch-scatter
 repository](https://pypi.org/project/torch-scatter/) to find the appropriate
 installation instructions.

+**For MacOS users**
+(No need to manually install torch-scatter; however, model training is not fully supported here.)

 ```
 pip install transition-neural-parser